sagemath/trac_to_gh/Issue 7040.md

 # Issue 7040: Code actually in Sage (not other project) ignores CC and uses gcc.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7040

 Original creator: drkirkby